 It is very difficult, if not impossible, to work full time and be a full-time student.
-The part-time programs (on-campus and distance education) were designed for those students who are currently employed.
-Please review the M.S.W. program formats.
-For more information on the part-time program, see part-time M.S.W. program policies.
+The part-time options (on-campus and distance education) were designed for those students who are currently employed.
+Please review the M.S.W.
+Program options. and speak with your student success adviser.

 The only curricular difference between the distance education and regular standing format is in how distance education is delivered.
 Admissions standards, graduation requirements and course work are identical to the Richmond campus full- and part-time programs.

-No. M.S.W.
-Distance Education course instruction is offered in a hybrid format, a blend of online courses taught by VCU faculty with two required in-person classes per semester offered on Saturdays.
-Required field education experiences are offered only through internships in local community agencies throughout Virginia and the Washington, D.C., metropolitan area.
-For more information about field education requirements visit the Student Policy Handbook.
+M.S.W.
+Distance Education course instruction is offered in a blend synchronous and asynchronous course activities taught by VCU faculty.
+However, students must complete their required field placements that are offered in local community agencies throughout Virginia and the Washington, D.C., metropolitan area.
+For more information about field education requirements check out the Student Policy Handbook.